katie-snow/QtPyUltimarc/README.rst

    * - MINI-PAC
      - Yes
      - Yes
+   * - Ultimate I/O
+     - No
+     - No
    * - USB Button
      - Yes
      - No
+   * - ServoStik
+     - No
+     - No
    * - UltraStik 360 Joystick
      - Yes
      - No
    * - AimTrak Light Gun
+     - No
+     - No
+   * - U-Hid
+     - No
+     - No
+   * - U-Hid Nano
      - No
      - No